callumrollo/erddaplogs/README.md

 If you don't have your own ERDDAP logs to hand, you can use the example data in `example_data/nginx_example_logs`.
 This is anonymized data from a production ERDDAP server [erddap.observations.voiceoftheocean.org](https://erddap.observations.voiceoftheocean.org/erddap).
 The ip addresses have been randomly generated, as have the user agents.
 All subscription emails have been replaced with fake@example.com

+### Logging best practices

+- The log loading function can be run sequentially over a series of directories if you have logs in sevaral places.
+- You must retain logs for at least as long as your temporal resolution!
+If you only retain logs for 3 days, but aggregate data by month, some data will be lost.
+- The default of many servers is to delete logs after a short period of time.
+Check the settings of logrotate in e.g. `/etc/logrotate.d/nginx`
+- Check your institution's policies on log retention
+- If you set a very fine temporal resolution like `day` on a server that receives little traffic, you may make enable partial re-identification, linking e.g. the full request url with the city/region of the user who sent it.

 ### License